ReedRawlings/ObsidianRepo/Shitposts/Positive Shit Posts/Positive Shit Posts.md

 Consistency doesn't care about failure

 ---
+ Many people don’t act because they’ve internalized a belief like:
+“Even if I try, it might not work.
+So why expose myself?”
+That’s not laziness—it’s **learned helplessness** or **protective pessimism**.

+---

 A lot of talk in the men’s self-help space that gamers are the antithesis of men who attract women.